broadinstitute/DepMap-NextGen-Public/README.md

 ## Setup and data acquisition:

 Clone this repository, and download the contents of the dataset entitled "NextGen Model Manuscript 2026" in the DepMap Portal into the `data` directory.
 This dataset can be accessed at [https://depmap.org/portal/data_page/?tab=allData](https://depmap.org/portal/data_page/?tab=allData) by selecting the appropriate file set name from the dropdown menu.
-The files necessary for running the scripts in this repository will populate the page, where they are available for download.
+The files necessary for running the scripts in this repository will populate the page, where they will be available for download.

 The below sections will reproduce the files deposited in `processed`.